 Heavy Metals

+BACKGROUND

 Some heavy metals are either essential nutrients (typically iron, cobalt, and zinc), or relatively harmless (such as ruthenium, silver, and indium), but can be toxic in larger amounts or certain forms.
 Heavy metal pollution commonly arises from the purification of metals, and unlike organic pollutants, heavy metals do not decay.
 Emissions of heavy metals such as mercury, lead, cadmium and arsenic into the environment occur via a wide range of processes and pathways including the air, surface water, and soil.

+LIMITS

 Substance Unit Australia 1 EU/Norway 2

-Arsenic ng/g No limit 10.0
+Arsenic mg/kg No limit 0.01

-Cadmium mg/kg No limit 1.0
+Cadmium mg/kg No limit 1.00

-Lead mg/kg No limit 5.0
+Lead mg/kg No limit 5.00

-Mercury mg/kg No limit 0.2
+Mercury mg/kg No limit 0.20

 mg = milligram

-a = aran

 kg = kilogram

-- The MRL Standard: Maximum residue limits in food and animal feedstuff.
-APVMA December 2012 32pp - 2.
-OJ L140, 30.5.2002, p.
-10. Directive 2002/32/EC of the European Parliament and of the Council of 7 May 2002 on undesirable substances in animal feed
+1. The MRL Standard: Maximum residue limits in food and animal feedstuff.
+APVMA 2023.
+'E' denotes an Extraneous Residue Limit (ERL).
+All Australian ERLs are based on the value for a primary feed commodity as there is no specific MRL/ERL for compound fish feed.

+2. European Commission, 2024.
+EU Pesticides Database: MRLs.

 Heavy Metals

 Arsenic and its compounds are used as pesticides and in various alloys.
 The toxicity of arsenic is strongly dependent on its chemical form.
 Although inorganic arsenic is highly toxic, organic arsenic is not.

 Cadmium is commonly found in its metallic form and as sulfides and sulfates.
 Globally, about three-quarters of cadmium is used in batteries and most of the remaining quarter is used mainly for pigments, coatings and plating, and as stabilisers for plastics.

 Skretting Australia feeds have consistently met EU limits for Arsenic and Cadmium since testing began in 2012.

-Heavy Metals

-Sources of lead found in the environment are multiple, and the metal is truly ubiquitous, being commonly found in food, water, and air.
+Heavy Metals Sources of lead found in the environment are multiple, and the metal is truly ubiquitous, being commonly found in food, water, and air.
 Evidence exists that lead in the environment has increased during the past 200 years.
 Mercury is much more harmful to living organisms as an organic metal compound than as the element.
-In farmed salmon the levels of mercury are very low, almost not detectable.
+In farmed salmon the levels of mercury are very low.
 Skretting Australia feeds have consistently met EU limits for Lead and Mercury since testing began in 2012.